 Independent School Approval Process

-Approved Independent Schools apply under guidelines identified in 16 V.S.A. § 166 and State Board Rules 2220 – 2227.
+Approved Independent Schools apply under guidelines identified in 16 V.S.A. § 166 and State Board Rules 2220 – 2227 and 2228.
 Upon receipt and review of an application, an individual(s) is identified to conduct an onsite visit and provide a written report of findings and a recommendation for approval/non-approval to the Agency.
 Those schools seeking approval for special education apply under State Board Rule 2228.
 This requires receipt and review of an application, an onsite visit, and a report of findings/recommendation from the individual(s) conducting the onsite visit.
 A prerequisite to special education approval is general independent approval, see the following section for the special education approval process.

 Technical Assistance and Memos for Approved Independent Schools